 Established in 1843, the Faculty of Arts is one of the oldest in Canada and remains the largest at McGill.
-The Faculty is home to 15 departments, the School of Religious Studies, two professional schools (Information Studies and Social Work), four institutes, and 10 centres, and has over 275 tenured or tenure-track scholars, over 7,000 undergraduates, over 1,200 graduate students and offers several hundred courses.
+The Faculty is home to 15 departments, 22 interdisciplinary programs, the School of Religious Studies, three professional schools (the School of Information Studies, the School of Social Work, and the Max Bell School of Public Policy), four institutes, and 12 centres.
+It has over 300 tenured or tenure-track scholars, over 8,100 undergraduates and over 1,200 graduate students, and offers several hundred courses.
 The multi-track system in the Faculty of Arts permits students great program flexibility.
-Students may concentrate in one Arts discipline while obtaining Minor Concentrations in other Arts disciplines as well as in disciplines in other faculties.
+Students may concentrate in one Arts discipline while obtaining Minor Concentrations in other Arts disciplines, as well as in disciplines in other faculties.

 McGill Arts graduates are valued for their ability to think critically and communicate effectively, often in more than one language.
 Their skills in research and analysis may be applied to a wide spectrum of professional fields, such as law, education, business, government, and public service.

 The Faculty of Arts offers programs leading to the degrees of B.A. and B.S.W.
-Admission is highly selective; fulfilment of the minimum admission requirements does not guarantee acceptance.
-Admission criteria are described in the Undergraduate Admissions Guide at www.mcgill.ca/applying.
+Admission is highly competitive; fulfilment of the minimum admission requirements does not guarantee acceptance.
+Admission criteria are described in the Undergraduate Admissions Guide at mcgill.ca/applying.

-The Faculty of Arts also offers a Diploma in Environment from the McGill School of Environment.
+The Faculty of Arts also offers a Diploma in Environment from the Bieler School of Environment.
 It is a 30-credit program available to holders of a B.Sc. or B.A. or equivalent.
 All credits for the Diploma must be completed at McGill.
-For more information, see McGill School of Environment > Undergraduate > Diploma in Environment.
+For more information, see Bieler School of Environment > Undergraduate > Browse Academic Programs > Diploma in Environment.

-Finally, the Faculties of Arts and of Science jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described in Bachelor of Arts and Science.
+The Faculties of Arts and of Science also jointly offer programs leading to the degree of the Bachelor of Arts and Science (B.A. & Sc.), which is described in Bachelor of Arts and Science.